$LevyIO

 Step 3: Attach any new or changed schedules.
 If your amendment changes a specific schedule (like Schedule A for itemized deductions or Schedule C for self-employment income), include the full corrected schedule.
 Do not send only the changed pages.

 Step 5: Wait for processing.
-E-filed amended returns typically process in 8 to 12 weeks.
-Paper-filed amended returns can take 16 to 20 weeks or longer.
-Check the status using the IRS "Where's My Amended Return?" tool starting three weeks after filing.
+The IRS says Form 1040-X generally takes 8 to 12 weeks to process, with some cases taking up to 16 weeks.
+Check the status using the IRS "Where's My Amended Return?" tool starting about three weeks after filing.
 Make sure your other tax filing details are accurate before submitting.

 What You Can and Cannot Change